Somebody That I Used to Know: Walk Off the Earth version

 In January 2012, Canadian indie rock group Walk Off the Earth uploaded a cover of "Somebody That I Used to Know" to YouTube.
 Their version uses a single guitar played simultaneously by all five band members.

 Also in January 2012, Walk off the Earth had their U.S. television debut on The Ellen DeGeneres Show, recreating the single-guitar performance live.
-Saying that she wanted to "help," Ellen humorously gifted the group with a matched set of 5 electric guitars.
+Saying that she wanted to "help," DeGeneres humorously gifted the group with a matched set of five electric guitars.

 As of April 2012, the song had sold 187,000 units in the United States.
 As of February 2023, the 3 identical YouTube postings of the video have received a total of over 214 million views.